UstadMobile/UstadMobile/test-end-to-end/test-descriptions/001_006_admin_can_cancel_content_download_test_description.md

 ## Description:

 Content download can be canceled.
 After cancellation, the download stops and it can be downloaded again.
-(Android only).
+(Android and Desktop only).

 ## Step-by-Step Procedure:

-1. Log in as admin.
+1. Login as admin.
 2. Click on "Library."
 3. Click on the "+ Content" button.
 4. Click on the "From file" button.